anelson425/hbc_medical_mission/index.md

 ---
-title: HBC Missions Trip
+title: Harvest Baptist Church Missions Trip - 2019
 subtitle: Subtitle here
 layout: page
 ---

-# Bulma Clean Theme demo website

-This website showcases the options for the Bulma Clean theme.
-The theme is available as a ruby gem or can be used with GitHub pages.
+Praying always with all prayer and supplication in the Spirit, and watching thereunto with all perseverance and supplication for all saints; Ephesians 6:18